owntracks/booklet/docs/guide/clients.md

 ![openHAB](images/openhab.png)

 This is where OwnTracks steps in.
 In its simplest form it can be configured with waypoints (for home/work etc) that generate events whenever your phone enters/leaves these regions.
 These are sent to your own personal [MQTT broker](broker.md) where your home automation software can react accordingly.
 The beauty of OwnTracks is two-fold - it is simple, you can disable the standard location reporting so all you get is the waypoint event/leave events, which is all your smart home cares about.
-The second is that, in [_private mode_](scenarios.md), all your data is 'yours' and yours alone - there is no cloud service collecting, storing and potentially mining your data.
+The second is that, in all your data is [yours and yours alone](../privacy.md) - there is no cloud service collecting, storing and potentially mining your data.

 Read more about [openHAB and OwnTracks](https://v2.openhab.org/addons/bindings/mqttitude1/).